ayushedu/ayushedu.github.io/_posts/2020-04-26-Akka-Kafka-Consumer.markdown

 }
 ```

 This is a pretty straightforward way but works for a project where scala and akka are used.
+We can also use Akka FSM here, which I'll cover some other time.